JamesCoding888/JavaOCP20221017/README.md

 Just in case of the reason you like to remove one of flavors (e.g., egg), then make an annotation of it.
 By the way, if you forgot how operation of Scanner and nextLine() could be, please refer to the previously package at com.ocp.day6.ScannerPractice

-3. Following sample codes of decorator for your information:
+3. Following sample codes of Decorator Pattern for your information:
 > Food.java
 - Description:  ...